terrimporter/MetaWorks/README.md

 2. Download and install the RDP Classifier v2.12

 The pipeline also requires the RDP classifier for the taxonomic assignment step.
 Although the RDP classifier v2.2 is available through conda, a newer v2.12 is available form SourceForge.
 Go to https://sourceforge.net/projects/rdp-classifier/ and hit the 'Download' button to save the file to your computer.
 On a mac, the file will be automatically downloaded to your Downloads/ folder.
-Then, you can use wget or drag and drop to move the file where you want it.
+Then, you can use wget or drag and drop to move the file to your home directory or wherever else you want it.

 ```linux
 # decompress the file
 unzip rdp_classifier_2.12.zip
 ```

 Make a note of where the application is saved so this can be added to the config.yaml file.